The Outrageous Okona: Casting

 Billy Campbell was credited as William O. Campbell for his role as Okona, differentiating him from William Campbell who appeared in the Star Trek: The Original Series episodes "The Squire of Gothos" and "The Trouble with Tribbles".
 Billy Campbell was a candidate for the role of Commander William T. Riker, but executive producer Rick Berman has explained that the executives casting the series considered Campbell to be "too soft" and the role went to Jonathan Frakes instead.
-He went on to appear in movies such as The Rocketeer and television series such as Once and Again and Helix.

 Jerry Lewis had been scheduled to appear in "The Outrageous Okona", but was unable to play the role of the Comic due to a conflict with a guest appearance on Wiseguy.
 Instead, Joe Piscopo performed the role with Lewis in mind.
 Piscopo was known at the time for his previous performances on Saturday Night Live, and ad-libbed the majority of his lines in "The Outrageous Okona".
-Actress Teri Hatcher was cast as Chief B.G.
+Teri Hatcher was cast as Chief B.G.
 Robinson, but after the majority of her performance was cut from the episode, she asked not to be credited for the appearance.